apache/doris-website/docs/data-operate/import/load-manual.md

 The label is used to ensure that the corresponding import job can only be successfully imported once.
 If a label that has been successfully imported is used again, it will be rejected and an error message `Label already used` will be reported.
 With this mechanism, Doris can achieve `At-Most-Once` semantics on the Doris side.
 If combined with the `At-Least-Once` semantics of the upstream system, it is possible to achieve `Exactly-Once` semantics for importing data.

-Labels are unique within a database.
-The default retention period for labels is 3 days.
-After 3 days, completed labels will be automatically cleaned up, and the labels can be reused afterwards.

 ### Import Mode

 Import mode can be either synchronous or asynchronous.
 For synchronous import methods, the result returned indicates whether the import is successful or not.
 For asynchronous import methods, a successful return only indicates that the job has been submitted successfully, not that the data import is successful.
 Users need to use the corresponding command to check the running status of the import job.

-Synchronous import methods include Stream Load, MySQL Load, and INSERT INTO, while asynchronous import methods include Broker Load, Routine Load, and Spark Load.

 ### Data Transformation